philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 5. Click on the app name to open the portal

     > You should be redirected to your portal website landing page with a welcome message.
 Navigate your portal to see what was created by default when you provisioned your portal.
+You will have two Services pages, an About us page and a search function.

 ## Task \#2: Create a Webpage